Language Problem in India - Responses of the constitution and law

 Dr. Rajendra Prasad, President of the constitutional assembly explained the importance of national language.

 He said, “There is no other item in the whole Constitution which will be required to be implemented from day-to-day, from hour to hour, I may almost say from minute to minute in practice.
 Even if we succeed in getting a particular proposition passed by a majority if it does not meet with the approval of any considerable section of the people in the country whether in the north or in the south, the implementation of the Constitution would become the most difficult problem.”

 Many scholars advised making English the national language in India.
 But English cannot be our national language, even though it plays an important role in our social life and strengthened our freedom movement because it is neither our language nor our culture.

 National language – debate

-The problem of lingua franca still not solved in India.
-Even after 7 decades of independence, national language remained as an interest of conflict.
+The problem of lingua franca is still not solved in India.
+Even after 7 decades of independence, the national language remained an interest of conflict.
 Whenever there is a proposal regarding national language agitation gets started.
-This is because of the uncertainty among the citizens and also political leaders manipulation.
+This is because of the uncertainty among the citizens and also political leaders’ manipulation.

-Multilingualism is not only in India there are other states too who are facing this problem.
+Multilingualism is not only in India there are other states too that are facing this problem.
 But they all came up with policies to tackle these problems.

 The language represents culture.
 The conflicts related to the national language became more complex.
 It is evident that language has the power to break or keep a country.
-Though India is failed in implementing the national language, the concept of bilingual policy somewhat maintaining the social harmony in the country.
+Though India is failed in implementing the national language, the concept of bilingual policy somewhat maintains social harmony in the country.
 Preamble mentioned the unity and integrity of the nation.
-Language is the one which unites people of the country under a single roof.
-Nothing can be done in the violation of unity and integrity of a nation.
+Language is the one that unites the people of the country under a single roof.
+Nothing can be done in the violation of the unity and integrity of a nation.

 One can hope that one day India would get its own national language with social acceptance.